-Section 70 - Article 4 - Procedures.
-Section 4.5.5 (f) Revocation of special use permit is hereby amended to read as follows:
+Section 64 - Article 4 - Procedures.
+Section 4.5. - Special Use Permits.
+Section 4.5.5 Expiration and Revocation of Special Use Permit Approvals, subsection (f) Revocation of special use permit is hereby amended to read as follows:

 - "(f) Revocation of special use permit.
-If any conditions of a special use permit or modification of special use permit, including completion time limits, or requirements of this appendix applicable to the permit or modification are violated, the town council may revoke or refuse to extend the permit or modification.
+If any conditions of a special use permit or major modification of special use permit, including completion time limits, or requirements of this appendix applicable to the permit or modification are violated, the town council may revoke or refuse to extend the permit or major modification.
 Consideration of revocation of a special use permit or a special use permit major modification shall follow the procedures in 4.5.3.
-The town council may reinstate a revoked special use permit or modification of special use permit if it determines that: a) the holder of the revoked permit or modification submitted a request for reinstatement to the town manager within ninety (90) days of the revocation; b) the violations that were the cause of the revocation have been corrected; and c) the development fully complies with all conditions of the permit or modification and all applicable requirements of this appendix.
-On request by the holder of a special use permit or modification if it determines that: - (1) Construction authorized by the permit or modification has been started and the completion time limit has not yet expired; and - (2) The request is made in conjunction with an application for approval of a development other than that authorized by the permit or modification; and - (3) The proposed development as approved by town council incorporates adequate consideration of the site's already disturbed land area in its design and previous commitments made under the special use process."
+The town council may reinstate a revoked special use permit or major modification of special use permit if it determines that: a) the holder of the revoked permit or major modification submitted a request for reinstatement to the town manager within ninety (90) days of the revocation; b) the violations that were the cause of the revocation have been corrected; and c) the development fully complies with all conditions of the permit or major modification and all applicable requirements of this appendix.
+On request by the holder of a special use permit or major modification if it determines that: - (1) Construction authorized by the permit or major modification has been started and the completion time limit has not yet expired; and - (2) The request is made in conjunction with an application for approval of a development other than that authorized by the permit or major modification; and - (3) The proposed development as approved by town council incorporates adequate consideration of the site's already disturbed land area in its design and previous commitments made under the special use process."

-Section 71 - Article 4 - Procedures.
+Section 65 - Article 4 - Procedures.
+Section 4.6. - Subdivision.
 Section 4.6.1 Applicability and Definition of "Subdivision" is hereby amended to add a new section (e) to read as follows:

-"(e) The division of a tract into parcels in accordance with the terms of a probated will or in accordance within interstate succession under Chapter 29 of the General Statutes."
+"(e) The division of a tract into parcels in accordance with the terms of a probated will or in accordance within intestate succession under Chapter 29 of the General Statutes."

-Section 72 - Article 4 - Procedures.
-Section 4.6.4.2 (b)(1) is hereby amended to read as follows:
+Section 66 - Article 4 - Procedures.
+Section 4.6. - Subdivision.
+Section 4.6.4.2 Procedures for approval of minor subdivisions-Planning commission review, subsection (b) Action on application (1) is hereby amended to read as follows: